rauf322/blink-copilot/README.md

    interaction, even when using the official Vim plugin.
 6. Features enhanced preview with smart deindentation formatting.
 7. Supports both `copilot.lua` and the official `copilot.vim` as backend LSP providers.
+8. Easily register and customize the completion kind and icon.

 ## ⚙️ Configuration